cab-1729/Pandoc-Themes/README.md

 ```bash
 pandoc --pdf-engine=xelatex -f markdown -t pdf --template=name_of_template.tex /path/to/markdown/file.md > /path/to/pdf/file.pdf
 ```
 Metadata from markdown file will not be given priority.
 Most of the things will be set by the templates.
+Metadat may be used to set only basic parameters like title, subject author, etc.

 ## Other projects
 + All of the testing is done with [zathura](https://wiki.archlinux.org/title/zathura)